Our Scholar Network

 Dr. Brian Dauenhauer was an elementary school physical education for six years prior to entering higher education.
 He now prepares future physical education teachers, coordinates a master’s program for in-service teachers, and supervises doctoral students in physical education and physical activity leadership at the University of Northern Colorado (UNC).
 He serves as Director of the UNC Active Schools Institute, a community-engaged research lab focused on physical activity promotion in schools.
 His research interests lie at the intersection of school-based physical activity promotion and effective data use.
 Brian lives in beautiful Fort Collins, Colorado, with his wife and two boys.
 In his free time, he enjoys fishing and playing golf.

-Areas of Discipline: Youth Physical Activity
+Areas of Discipline: Youth Physical Activity, Data_Driven Decision Making in Physical Education

 • Heather Erwin, PhD